In case you hadn’t realised, Google is in the process of rolling out mobile-first indexing (MFI).

 While we are on the subject of mobile sites, it is also worth you knowing about the upcoming page experience update by Google as well – which is all about user experience (obviously), with speed and mobile-friendliness being two of the signals that Google will use to index your website.

-Tip Two: Check out the results of a
+Tip Two: Check out the results of a mobile-friendly test

 If you don’t have a mobile site, then don’t worry too much as Google will still rank your desktop site – it will just mean it is harder to rank well if your desktop site is not mobile-friendly.
 So, knowing whether your site is mobile-friendly or not is quite important.